Quantum-Accelerators/quacc/docs/src/about/faq.md

 Atomate2 is a database-first approch to materials science workflows.
 Quacc supports the use of databases but does not require it, with the goal of reducing the barrier to getting started.

 Despite these differences, Quacc and Atomate2 are largely interoperable!
-Feel free to stitch together workflows from both codes as you see fit!
+Feel free to stitch together workflows from both codes as you see fit using Jobflow!

 **Q: I see `@ct.electron` across the code.
 What if I don't want to use Covalent?**